 If a delegator decides to stop delegating to a validator, he or she can choose to undelegate their tokens from the validator.
-After undelegation transaction is submitted, the undelegated tokens will be locked until the end of the current epoch.
-Note that the unlocked tokens can be used for a new delegation transaction only starting from next epoch.
-This means the same token can only possibly generate rewards for you starting from the epoch after next epoch.
+After undelegation transaction is submitted, the undelegated tokens will be locked for 7 epochs.
+Note that the locked tokens can still be used for a new delegation starting from next epoch.
+For more details, please refer to this update.

 A diverse group of validators and stakers with a sufficient amount of staking is crucial for the security and decentralization of any PoS blockchains.
 We welcome all Harmony token holders and community members to participate in staking to support our infrastructure for a decentralized economy.

 - Staking Dashboard: https://staking.harmony.one/

 - Intro to Effective-Proof-of-Stake: https://medium.com/harmony-one/introducing-harmonys-effective-proof-of-stake-epos-2d39b4b8d58